 For more information about each specific orientation and transition program, visit the Orientation section.

 First Year Experience (FYE) Classes

-UNIV 180 (Sections A-G): College Students in Transition is a two-credit seminar course for new students to assist in their transition to the University.
-Students are provided with opportunities to explore campus resources, potential majors, and personal learning styles, as well as develop and practice skills in oral presentations, critical thinking, and student success topics.
-As the course is developed in collaboration with the Discovery Program, each student is assigned a Discovery Advisor as a peer resource for the semester to assist with questions or concerns from a student perspective.
-UNIV 180 (Sections A-G) fulfills the "O" General Education requirement.
+UNIV 101: First Year Experience is a one-credit seminar course for new students to assist in their transition to the University.
+Students are provided with opportunities to explore campus resources, potential majors and personal learning styles, as well as develop and practice skills in oral presentations, critical thinking, and student success topics.
+Each student is assigned a Discovery Advisor as a peer resource for the semester to assist with questions or concerns from a student perspective.
+UNIV 101 fulfills the "O" General Education requirement.
 Multiple sections are offered for first-semester freshmen and transfers in the fall semester with additional sections offered to incoming first-semester transfer students during the spring semester.
 To find specific meeting times and locations, visit the Schedule of Classes website.
-Note: Students cannot enroll in both UNIV 180 (A-G) and HARP 101 (described below).
+UNIV 101 classes meet for two hours each week.
+Note: Students cannot enroll in both UNIV 101 and HARP 101 (described below).